PuntoCommerce/marketing-cloud-connector/docs/5_0_Debugging.md

 	2. Choose Log level as the Debug for Log Category root.
 	3. Add email . to custom log targets.

-1. Navigate to Custom Object Editor: **Merchant Tools > Custom Objects > Custom Objects**
+1. Navigate to **Merchant Tools > Custom Objects > Custom Objects**

-	1. Select *CommunicationHandlers* from Object Type, and click **Find**.
+	1. For Object Type, select *CommunicationHandlers*, and click **Find**.
-	2. Click to edit "development" object.
+	2. Click to edit development object.

-		You should be presented with a JSON object, with two top-level properties:
+		The JSON object appears with two top-level properties:
 		 - standard_email
 		 - int\_marketing\_cloud
 	4. Make sure int\_marketing\_cloud is enabled, and standard_email is disabled, and click **Apply**.
 	5. Select *MarketingCloudTriggers* from Object Type, and click **Find**.
 	6. Edit each entry.

-		Each trigger has a Trigger Key that maps it to Marketing Cloud.
-Enter the External key that we got from the Triggered Send we created.
-Each trigger can be directly enabled/disabled.
-Additionally, a list of Subscriber Attributes has been defined, which is a mapping of available values from B2C Commerce to the attribute key they should be sent as to Marketing Cloud.
+		Each trigger has a trigger key that maps it to Marketing Cloud.
+Enter the external key that we got from the Triggered Send.
+You can directly enable or disable each trigger.
+Additionally, a list of subscriber attributes is defined, which is a mapping of available values from B2C Commerce, to the matching attribute key recognized by Marketing Cloud.

 <a name="Synch"></a>
 ## Synchronous Promise Errors